darrylwest/coffee-shop-locator/README.md

 make start
 ```

+This will start that application service running in the background.
+Log statements are written to the logs folder and you check the nohup.out file to see what the log filename is.

+At this point you can run the integration tests to get a feeling for what the API will return.

 ## API Use

 The coffee-shop-locator API requires an api key and session key.
 These values are hard-coded for this exercise...

 ### End Points

+There are only two coffeeshop end points, the first to fetch, insert, update and delete using http methods GET, POST, PUT and DELETE.
+The second endpoint is used to search for the closest coffee shop given a street address.

+Here is the specific routing:

+* get /coffeeshop/:id - searches the database and returns the located record, or a 404 not found error
+* post /coffeeshop/ - validate and insert a new coffee shop and returns the shop's id
+* put /coffeeshop/:id - updates a shop with new values and returns the updated model if found, validated and updated, else returns a 404 error
+* delete /coffeeshop/:id - finds and deletes a coffee shop and returns the id, else returns a 404
+* get /coffeeshop/nearest?address=<address> - finds and returns the nearest coffee shop

 ## Tests